getsentry/rfcs/text/0064-workflow-status.md

 # Summary

 The current RFC workflow requires authors to keep the RFC status updated in the text document.
 This is a fragile process that can introduce synchronization and even simple spelling errors.
-This RFC proposed relying on GitHub PR automation to dictate some of the happy path states, and using special text elements for the remaining states.
+This RFC proposes relying on GitHub PR automation to dictate some of the happy path states, and using special text elements for the remaining states.

 # Motivation